agda/agda/doc/user-manual/getting-started/what-is-agda.lagda.rst

 It is an extension of
 `Martin-Löf's type theory <https://ncatlab.org/nlab/show/Martin-L%C3%B6f+dependent+type+theory>`_ and is the latest in the tradition of languages developed in the programming logic group at Chalmers.
-Other languages in this tradition are `Alf <https://doi.org/10.1007/3-540-58085-9_78>`_, `Alfa <http://www.cse.chalmers.se/~hallgren/Alfa/>`_, `Agda 1 <https://sourceforge.net/projects/agda/>`_, `Cayenne <https://en.wikipedia.org/wiki/Cayenne_(programming_language)>`_.
+Previous languages in this tradition have been
+`Alf <https://doi.org/10.1007/3-540-58085-9_78>`_,
+`Alfa <http://www.cse.chalmers.se/~hallgren/Alfa/>`_,
+`Agda 1 <https://sourceforge.net/projects/agda/>`_,
+`Cayenne <https://en.wikipedia.org/wiki/Cayenne_(programming_language)>`_.
-Some other loosely related languages are
+Some related languages of note are
 `Rocq <https://rocq-prover.org/>`_ (formerly known as Coq), `Epigram <http://www.e-pig.org/>`_,
 `Idris <https://idris-lang.org/>`_, and